-You may not feel it right away, but you’ll see and feel it later – in lines and wrinkles, in dry, dehydrated skin, in skin that looks older and more worn than it really should.
-But you don’t have to choose between time outdoors and sun damaged skin – you can go out and enjoy the summer if you take the right precautions.
-Take a look at some of the most important ways that you can combat and prevent sun damaged skin this summer.
+You may not feel it right away, but you’ll see and feel it later – in lines and wrinkles, dry and dehydrated skin, and in aging skin.
+But you don’t have to choose between time outdoors and sun-damaged skin – you can go out and enjoy the summer if you take the right precautions.
+Take a look at some of the most important ways that you can combat and prevent sun-damaged skin this summer.

 Hydrate From the Inside Out

 Hydration is vital for your skin, and it’s not all about what you put on your skin.
 Hydration actually starts from the inside, with your water intake.
 Don’t let yourself run on an empty tank when you’re out in the sun, especially if you’re going to also be doing physical activities that will make you sweat, like jogging or exercising.

 Drink water before you go out for a morning run or walk, and if you’re going to be out all day, make sure that you bring some water with you.
 Use a cooler or a thermos that retains cold temperatures to help keep the water cool enough to enjoy drinking it.
 Your skin will thank you for helping you keep it hydrated, and it’s good for the rest of your health as well.

 Slather on the Sunscreen